 The Williamsburg Charter High School submitted an Application for Change of Charter Entity within the required deadline and met the required criteria.
-Therefore, the Commissioner and Department staff recommend that the Board of Regents approve the school's application.
+Therefore, the Commissioner recommends that the Board of Regents approve the school's application.

 Related Regents Items:

 February 2004 Initial Charter